dend/heartkelp/README.md

                            output.gif
 ```

-- **ashpd** handles the XDG Desktop Portal calls for screenshots and screencasting
+- **ashpd** — XDG Desktop Portal calls for screenshots and screencasting.
-- **PipeWire** captures frames from the compositor
+- **PipeWire** — captures frames from the compositor.
-- **gifski** encodes high-quality animated GIFs
+- **gifski** — encodes high-quality animated GIFs.
+- **egui/eframe** — immediate-mode GUI with custom-painted controls.

-## Notes
+## Requirements

-- Requires a Wayland compositor with XDG Desktop Portal support (GNOME, KDE Plasma, Sway, etc.)
+- A Wayland compositor with XDG Desktop Portal support (GNOME, KDE Plasma, Sway, etc.)
 - X11 is not supported
-- The portal dialog is a security feature — it lets you choose which monitor to share
+- The portal dialog is a security feature — it lets you choose which monitor/window to share

 ## License